hackingmaterials/atomate/README.rst

 Learning to use MatMethods
 ==========================

 If you are familiar with (i) VASP, (ii) pymatgen, (iii) custodian, and (iv) FireWorks, then most of MatMethods such be fairly straightforward.
-For example, the workflows in matmethods/vasp/examples/vasp_workflows.py should make sense to you.
-A good place to begin is by reviewing these workflows and confirming that this is the case.
+For example, the Fireworks implemented in ``matmethods/vasp/fireworks`` and the the explicit workflow in ``matmethods/vasp/base/single_vasp.py``, which runs a single VASP calculation, should make sense to you. (note that the band structure workflow is loading Fireworks from a YAML specification).

 There are only a couple of new concepts in MatMethods that you might need to familiarize yourself with, and they are described below.